Including R-parity violation in the numerical computation of the spectrum of the minimal supersymmetric standard model: SOFTSUSY: Calculation Algorithm

 The chargino-lepton mixing in Eq.~(\ref{chargino}), complicates the matching of $(Y_E)_{ij}$ to the charged lepton masses.
 We employ an iterative procedure in order to calculate which $(Y_E)_{ij}$ predict the empirical input values of charged lepton masses. \begin{enumerate} \item Initially, we set $(Y_E)_{ij}$ as in the $R_p-$conserving limit, ignoring any charged lepton-chargino mixing or sneutrino VEVs.
 Thus, the empirical MSSM $\overline{DR}$ values of charged lepton masses evaluated at $M_Z$ are written in the matrix $(m_E^{exp})_{ij}$ as diagonal values.
 Then, $(Y_{E})_{ll}= (m_E^{exp})_{ll} \sqrt{2} / v_d$ (no sum on $l$). \item The resulting matrix $(Y_E)_{ij}$ is then to substituted into Eq.~(\ref{chargino}) to form the charged lepton-chargino mass matrix, obtaining the $5\times 5$ $U$ and $V$ transformation matrices that diagonalise it via Eq.~(\ref{diagUV}). \item We denote the 3 by 3 lower right-hand side blocks of $U$ and $V$ by $\tilde U$ and $\tilde V$, respectively.
 The Yukawa matrix $Y_E$ is then set to be

-At present, {\em physical}\/ lepton mixing is not implemented in the public version of \SOFTSUSY. \item This result for $Y_E$ is then inserted back into step 2, leading to a better approximation of $U$ and $V$.
+{\em Physical}\/ lepton mixing is implemented in an extension of this work~\cite{rpvneut}. \item This result for $Y_E$ is then inserted back into step 2, leading to a better approximation of $U$ and $V$.
 Steps 2 to 4 are iterated until successive iterations predict identical diagonal entries of $Y_E$ within a fractional accuracy of $10^{-4}\times $\code{TOLERANCE}. \end{enumerate}